swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

-- the current context has an `isolated` parameter (including the implicitly-`isolated` `self` parameter of an actor function) and the argument expression is a reference to that parameter or a non-optional derivation of it (see below); or
+- the current context has an `isolated` parameter (including the implicitly-`isolated` `self` parameter of an actor function) and the argument expression is a reference to that parameter, a non-optional derivation of it (see below), or a local actor derivation from a distributed actor using `DistributedActor.asAnyActor`; or

 - the current context is isolated to a global actor type `T` and the argument expression is `T.shared`, where `shared` is `GlobalActor`'s